 We regularly assess trends relating to recurring revenue which includes consumables, services, and subscriptions.
 The consumables revenue stream includes metals, continuous fiber, and chopped fiber materials used by customers as print media.
-Our services revenue is made up of revenue generated from hardware maintenance contracts (referred to as success plans), software, and additive manufacturing training and education (which we also refer to as "Subscription Plans" as they are now sold as one package since the beginning of the second quarter of 2023).
+Our services revenue is made up of revenue generated from hardware maintenance contracts (referred to as success plans), software, and additive manufacturing training and education (which we also refer to as "Subscription Plans" as they are now Plans, which we have sold as one package since the beginning of the second quarter of 2023).
 Our service revenue is generally realized over a period of one to three years.
-Recurring revenue was 35% 39% and 34% 30% of total revenue for the three months ended June 30, 2023 September 30, 2023 and 2022, respectively.
+Recurring revenue was 39% 45% and 30% 37% of total revenue for the three months ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively.
 Our recurring revenue as a percentage of total revenue may vary based upon new product placements in the period as well as consumption trends impacted by macroeconomic factors, customer behavior, and the useful life of our hardware.
 As our cumulative historical hardware sales increase, recurring revenue on an absolute basis is expected to increase and over time should be an increasingly important contributor to our total revenue.